 SEO enables small company owners to build quick, resilient, and user-friendly websites that rank higher in search engines, attracting more qualified potential customers and ultimately increasing conversion rates.
 SEO also contributes to your business’s brand awareness, since search engine users are more likely to trust businesses that appear on the first page of SERPs (Search Engine Results Page) than those that do not.
 If you’re a business owner, you should use SEO to establish a strong online presence and surpass your rivals in order to get new consumers and grow your business.
-Local search is extremely beneficial for small businesses: 46% of all Google searches are for local data, which means that if your business is not optimized for local search, you may be missing out on potential clients in your neighborhood.
+Local SEO is extremely beneficial for small businesses: 46% of all Google searches are for local data, which means that if your business is not optimized for local search, you may be missing out on potential clients in your neighborhood.

 In short, local SEO is essential if you want to maintain relevance for your brand.
 To help you in optimizing your business for local SEO, we’ve put up a thorough guide that covers local SEO best practices and tools.
-By the end of this article, you’ll have a good grasp on how SEO is helpful business in order to reach potential customers that use local search to determine which items or services to purchase.
+By the end of this article, you’ll have a good grasp on how SEO is helpful for businesses in order to reach potential customers that use local search to determine which items or services to purchase.

 What is Local Search Engine Optimization?